 at Flamingo Gardens,

-and the amazing birds of Butterfly World,
+and the amazing butterflies and birds of Butterfly World.

 I can't tell you how dreamy it all was.
 There were many places I still wanted to go, but I'll just have to go back one day and visit again.
 By the time I arrived in Lake Worth, I was pretty tired, but teaching energizes and inspires me, and I'm so thankful I had the opportunity to teach for Michelle at Everything Scrapbook and Stamps!

 Michelle had everything perfect and ready when I arrived, and her kind and helpful staff (thanks Nancy!) made sure everything ran smoothly so Michelle could take the class.
 AND Nancy also cooks!
 Yummmmy meals were served in class, and we were even treated to a fun BBQ with amazing homemade food on Saturday night. photo by Cassia Holanda photo by Cassia Holanda

 The classroom was spacious and perfect for 20 students.
 Lots of room to spread out and create.
 And create they did!